Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 1/5
-**Excellent - Outstanding**
+**Poor - Needs significant revision**

-The fake clues clearly point towards incorrect choices (dessert and noodle-based dishes), effectively misdirecting the player and avoiding any mention of pizza or its characteristics.
+These clues fail to point to any of the *incorrect answer choices* (Pepperoni Pizza, Chicken Alfredo Pasta).
+Instead, they describe entirely different categories (dessert, breakfast) not present in the choices.
+This makes them ineffective for misdirection within the context of the given options, as they are too easily dismissed as irrelevant to the game's choices.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices